Go to the main content section Anchor point

 • (4) Keep flames away from tables, wooden boards, ground, and grass.
 When grilling, keep the grill at least 60 cm above the ground to avoid damaging public property or causing grass to dry up and die.

-• (5) To maintain stable power supply on campsite, do not use power generators and high-consumption electrical appliances (e.g., induction cooker, heater, rice cooker, refrigerator, oven, high-decibel sound equipment) to avoid causing power outage or burning out the circuit.
+• (5) To maintain a stable power supply at the campsite, do not use power generators and high -consumption electrical appliances (e.g., induction cooker, heater, rice cooker, refrigerator, oven, high -decibel sound equipment) to avoid causing power outage s or burning out the circuit.

 • (1) When walking or engaging in activities at night, pay attention to personal safety and carry a flashlight and whistle with you.

-• (3) Be extra careful in the wilderness, as mosquitoes, bees, snakes and other creatures often appear outdoors.
-If you are bitten, check and treat wound immediately and do not neglect it.
+• (3) Be extra careful in the wilderness, as mosquitoes, bees, snakes , and other creatures often appear outdoors.
+If you are bitten, check and treat the wound immediately and do not neglect it.

-• (4) Before leaving the campsite to explore surrounding trails, rivers, waterfalls etc., observe and understand any warning signs prohibiting or restricting activities, and follow regulations stated on the signs for your safety concerns.
+• (4) Before leaving the campsite to explore surrounding trails, 54 rivers, waterfalls , etc., observe and understand any warning signs prohibiting or restricting activities, and follow the regulations stated on the signs for your safety.

-• (1) If water activities are limited to daytime only, follow regulations stated on the warning signs and instructions of the management personnel.
+• (1) If water activities are limited to daytime only, follow the regulations stated on the warning signs and the instructions of the management personnel.

 Water Sports

-• Be careful to note the cleanness of the water.
-The most common ailment related to the water is eye infection.
+• Be careful to note the cleanliness of the water.
+The most common ailment related to water is eye infection.
 Please seek medical assistance as soon as you feel uncomfortable.

-• Water sports might also cause cuts or wounds from broken glasses, litter or rocks in the water.
-Better wear old sneakers or water sport shoes when going in the water.
-You may also wear a long-sleeve shirt to prevent stings from jellyfish.
-It would also help with sunburn.
+• Water sports might also cause cuts or wounds from broken glasses, litter, or rocks in the water.
+It ’s better to wear old sneakers or water sport shoes when going in the water.
+You may also wear a long - sleeve shirt to prevent stings from jellyfish and to help with sunburn.

 • When encountering thunderstorms, stay away from the water and avoid wet areas.

-• Engaging in water sports in cold weather, please do warm-up exercises first to adjust to the water temperature.
+• When engaging in water sports in cold weather, please do warm -up exercises first to adjust to the water temperature.

 • Shorten the time spent in the water to decrease the chances of muscle cramps or heart attacks.

-• Do not engage in water sports: after drinking, without a swimsuit, when suffering from illness, physical weakness, high blood pressure, heart disease, nose infection, and ear infection.
+• Do not engage in water sports : after drinking, without a swimsuit, or when suffering from illness, physical weakness, high blood pressure, heart disease, nose infection, or ear infection.

-• Evaluate your own heath condition, the weather condition and the tide before going into the water.
-Follow instructions from the lifeguards and companionship is Popular Toured.
+• Evaluate your own health condition, the weather condition , and the tide before going into the water.
+Follow instructions from the lifeguards and ensure companionship.

-• No long pants in the water in case they hamper leg movement and cause accidents.
+• Do not wear long pants in the water as they may hamper leg movement and cause accidents.

-• Find out the landscape of the location in advance and detect any hidden dangers, such as slopes or whirls.
+• Find out the landscape of the location in advance and detect any hidden dangers, such as slopes or whirlpools .

 • Watch out for warning signs.